Nikolow/urban-adventure/README.md

 <br>

 # Description
-The Project is separated in two base lines.
+The Project is separated into two baselines.

 1. The XML Parser
-- This part is where we have a basic PHP Script that is supposed to be executed regularly as a Cron Job
+- This part includes a basic PHP Script that is supposed to be executed regularly as a Cron Job

 2. The Main Page
-- This part is where we have all records from the XML with a basic search form
+- This part contains the all records from the XML with an extra search form

 <br>